platformsh/platformsh-docs/src/dedicated/overview/security.md

 ### AWS

-AWS EBS Volumes are encrypted on Platform.sh Enterprise sites are fully encrypted.
+AWS EBS Volumes are encrypted on Platform.sh Dedicated sites are fully encrypted.
 Keys are managed by AWS’s KMS (Key Management Service).
 AWS automatically rotates these keys every three years.
 In some cases, temporary storage (eg swap) is stored on unencrypted local storage volumes.

 ### Azure